Insight into the manufacturing process of ZEISS SMT technology optics

 An employee works on an EUV illumination system from ZEISS SMT

 Extreme ultraviolet light – with a wavelength of 13.5 nanometers and precise alignment through mirrorblocks.
-EUV is the next technological breakthrough in photolithography.
+EUV is the next technological breakthrough in optical lithography.

-Two associates of ZEISS SMT working in the clean room on the High-NA-EUV lithography
+Two associates of ZEISS SMT working in the dark clean room wirth flashlights on the High-NA-EUV lithography

 More light for even more details